ARTIST STATEMENT

 1999 Art Restoration & Conservation Assistant, Detroit, MI

-VISITING ARTIST & LECTURE
+VISITING ARTIST & LECTURES

 AWARDS & GRANTS